-Californians have the right to easily opt-out of the sale of their personal information through opt-out preference signals, but many of the top web browsers do not offer such signals.
-AB 3048 makes it easier for consumers to state their privacy preferences from the start by requiring web browsers to allow a user to exercise their opt-out rights at all businesses with which they interact online in a single step.
+Californians have the right to easily opt-out of the sale of their personal information through opt-out preference signals, yet a significant number of leading web browsers do not offer such signals.
+Consumers are often unaware of how their data is being collected and shared when they are using the internet, which leads to the misuse of their personal data.

+AB 566 makes it easier for consumers to state their privacy preferences from the start by requiring web browsers to allow a user to exercise their opt-out rights at all businesses with which they interact online in a single step.